Lessons Learned Growing Up In a Call Center-Call Center Management

 What I am saying is that if you asked yourself :

-Would my employees truly think I am a positive person, one that motivates more than demeans, one that lifts a room more then makes people uncomfortable.
+Would my employees truly think I am a positive person, one that motivates more than demeans, one that lifts a room more than makes people uncomfortable?

 THAT DARN WORD!!

-Find out more one how our call center management techniques learned over the years are helping to shape Expivia into the premier USA call center.
+Find out more about how our call center management techniques learned over the years are helping to shape Expivia into the premier USA call center.
 Head over to our home page at www.expiviausa.com.
-Visit our blog and white paper page for all topics call center.

 Want more call center operations content?
 Head over to our weekly call center operations podcast “Advice from a Call Center Geek!” at expiviausa.com/call-center-geek-podcast/

 Advice from a Call Center Geek is a weekly podcast with a focus on all things call center and contact center.
 We discuss topics such as call center operations, hiring, culture, technology, and training and have fun doing it! #callcenter #contactcenter #CX #custserv #callcentergeek